AMC Eagle: 1981

 All Eagles took on a new plastic egg-crate-style grille divided into 24 squares at the front.
-The Eagle emblem was moved to the grille header bar.
-Bumpers were updated so that their end caps flowed smoothly into the Kraton plastic wheel arches and rocker panel trim.
+The Eagle emblem was relocated to the grille header bar.
+Bumpers were updated so their end caps flowed smoothly into the Kraton plastic wheel arches and rocker panel trim.
 The Sport package, carried over from 1980 on all three body styles, used the Spirit's hood and grille header bar trims starting with the 1981 model year.
 At 183.2 in, the Series 30 Eagle was also three inches (76 mm) shorter than the previous year.

 Two smaller subcompact models, the AMC Eagle Kammback, based on the AMC Spirit sedan (née Gremlin), and the sporty Eagle SX/4, based on the Spirit liftback, debuted as "Eagle Series 50" models.
 The Kammback and SX/4 came standard with GM's 151 CID "Iron Duke" four-cylinder engine, four-speed manual transmission, and power steering.
 The Series 50 Eagles reflected the styling updates that the larger Series 30 models showed for 1981.
 The SX/4 model was available with a Sport package, as well.
-"Billed as 'the sports car that doesn't always need a road' the SX/4 two-door hatchback had a sporty look, but hardly qualified as a sports car."
+"Billed as 'the sports car that doesn't always need a road', the SX/4 two-door hatchback had a sporty look, but hardly qualified as a sports car."
+The SX/4 has also been reviewed as "a car decades ahead of its time, it offered a sports car body with increased ground clearance and a four-wheel drive powertrain, creating an entirely new automotive genre overnight."

 At the beginning of the model year, all Eagles carried over the new-for-1980 permanent all-wheel drive system with a viscous fluid coupling that protected the suspension or driveline components from wear during dry pavement use.
-A "Select Drive" option, which allowed the Eagle to run in two-wheel-drive (RWD) mode and be switched to four-wheel-drive via a dashboard switch, was offered as a fuel economy measure at midyear.
-Select Drive required the vehicle to be stationary when switching between two-wheel and four-wheel-drive.
+A "Select Drive" option, which allowed the Eagle to run in two-wheel-drive (RWD) mode and be switched to four-wheel-drive via a dashboard switch, was offered as a mid-year fuel economy measure.
+The Select Drive system required the vehicle to be stationary when switching between two-wheel and four-wheel-drive.